romanbeli/backend-project-lvl1/README.md

 4. brain-prime
 5. brain-progression

-For starting one of this games just make command according with a game name
+For starting one of this games just make command according with name of a game